-Online Art and Music Courses For Teachers
+Creative Online Art & Music Courses for Teachers

 of the world they live in.
 Art and music are our first forms of communication.
-As such, they play a large role in brain development.
+As such, they play a large role in brain development

 Teaching music at a young age enhances the classroom environment while adding new dimensions and deeper meaning to learning.
 Art teaches life lessons and improves and speeds up brain function in younger children.

 our Art and Music courses are designed for teachers to use these medium in a creative

 , student teachers will read, write, investigate, and create as they learn about and practice the elements of art, music and theater

 Art is Essential

 knowledge.
 As such, it is an ideal outlet for young children to use their imagination

 For thousands of years we have been using art to tell stories.
 According to Parents Magazine, “as kids manipulate a paintbrush, their fine motor skills improve.
 By counting pieces and colors, they learn the basics of math.
 When children experiment with materials, they dabble in science.
 Most important perhaps, when kids feel good while they are creating, art helps boost self-confidence.”

 students.
 And it can be easily integrated into any teacher’s existing instruction.